ypriverol/os-proteomics/manuscript.md

 Unlike "closed-source" or "proprietary" software, where the code remains private, OSS provides transparency by design, which is essential for fostering trust, collaboration, and improvement in science.
 However, the open- or closed-source label simply addresses code visibility; it's the software license that determines who can use, modify, or distribute the software and under what conditions.

 A common misconception is that closed-source software with "academic" licenses are equivalent to open-source.
 Adding to the confusion, some journals now require code availability as a condition of publication.
 This has led researchers to upload their closed-source software to collaborative platforms.
 While this provides the appearance of openness through features like issue trackers, the source code remains locked away.
-Even if well-intentioned, this can be misleading to other scientists and in our view discouraged.
+Even if well-intentioned, this can be misleading to other scientists and in our view discouraged. [what about github repos starting as open-source, changing over time to be closed source under the same name and caursing confusion.
+Or being open-source at the time of review and removing repositories.
+I think this should maybe be mentioned here?]

 Free and open-source software (FOSS) is a related term that can be misunderstood.
 In this context, "free" does not mean free of financial cost, nor does it imply a lack of security or support; instead, it emphasizes the freedom to run, copy, modify, and distribute the software as desired (https://www.gnu.org/philosophy/free-sw.html).